 PHOENIX — As we welcomed in the first day of summer our extreme heat remained in place.
-However, relief is in sight this weekend.
+However, relief has already started and will continue into Sunday

-Red Flag Warnings are in place for northern Arizona through Saturday.
+Red Flag Warnings remain in place for northeast Arizona through Sunday

-Even with temperatures cooling we will still have moderate risk for heat related illnesses.
+Even with temperatures cooling we will still have a minor risk for heat related illnesses.

 Stay hydrated, avoid outdoor activity between 10 a.m. and 6 p.m., and wear light-colored, breathable clothing.
 If you must be outside, take frequent breaks in the shade or indoors, and don’t forget to reapply sunscreen.